Proof-of-Concept Project – Research Commercialisation from Publicly Funded Research

 - licences or purchase of the rights to research results

-- maintenance of patent costs, marketing and other operational activities
+- costs related to the maintenance of patents, marketing and other operational activities

 Scope of funding